Oregon Ducks: Athletic facilities

 The Oregon Ducks football complex is located across the Willamette River to the north of the main campus.
 The complex includes Autzen Stadium where the games are played, the Len Casanova Center where the locker rooms and training facilities are located, the indoor practice field called the Moshofsky Center, and the outdoor training field named Kilkenny Field.
 Much of the cost of the state-of-the-art facilities were paid for by the prominent university boosters Phil Knight, Ed Moshofsky, and Patrick Kilkenny.

 Also in the football complex is PK Park, the University of Oregon baseball stadium, completed in 2009 for the reemergence of the baseball program, located in the northeast corner of the parking lot.

 The basketball teams along with other court-based sports play at Matthew Knight Arena, dubbed "Matt Court" in a play on McArthur Court's longstanding nickname "Mac Court", the Oregon Ducks' main court through the first part of the 2010–11 season.

 Hayward Field was originally constructed for the football team in 1919 and in 1921, a track was installed to accommodate the track team.
 Today, it is the home of the Oregon Ducks track and field team.
 This storied venue has been the host of the NCAA Outdoor Track and Field Championships twelve times.
 The Olympic Trials have been hosted at this venue four times.
+Hayward field also hosted the World Athletics Championships in 2022 marking the first time the event was ever held in the United States.

 Jane Sanders Stadium, the newest Ducks sports venue, located at the south end of campus, opened in March 2016 as the home diamond for the Ducks softball team.

 Rivalries

 The Oregon Ducks have an in-state rivalry with the Oregon State Beavers in which they play for the Platypus Trophy.
 The rivalry, dubbed the Civil War, has been scored across ten different sports that the two universities share over the past nine years.
 The series is currently tied 4-4-1.

-The Oregon Ducks and the Washington Huskies have enjoyed a border rivalry that many consider to be even more fierce than the respective teams’ in-state rivalries.
+The Oregon Ducks and the Washington Huskies have enjoyed a border rivalry (also referred to as the Cascade Clash).
 The rivalry began to build steam in 1948, when the Ducks and the California Golden Bears tied for the conference win and the Huskies’ vote went to Cal which inked them in for a trip to the Rose Bowl.
 A few years later, there was a move to remove Oregon, Oregon State, and Washington State from the Pacific Coast Conference (whose history the Pac-10 claims as its own) and the Huskies did not object.